This game has a prototype article

 Togagirl and Togaguy

 Two models named "togagirl" and "togaguy" exist in Episode 3's model files.
 When opened, they are ancient Greek-themed characters.
 Why they are in the E3 model files when they clearly fit into Episode 2 is a mystery.
-Their existence seems to suggest that Episode 2 would have had NPCs, though their purpose otherwise is unknown.
+Their existence seems to suggest that Episode 2 would have had NPCs, though their purpose otherwise is unknown, though in the N64 version they are seen chained up to the statue platform, which seems to suggest they would have been in the catacombs level.

 They have a different, more primitive texturing style compared to the final's, hinting that these models were textured earlier than most of the others.